jaezak/pycity_schools/README.md

 ### Instructions

 Using Pandas and Jupyter Notebook, create a report that includes the following data.
-Your report must include a written description of at least two observable trends based on the data.

 #### District Summary